Schoenicola

 Schoenicola is a genus of Old World warbler in the family Locustellidae.
 There are two species, both from peninsular India.
 The genus has been placed in the subfamily Megalurinae.

 A 2018 study found that the African species brevirostris formerly placed in the genus Schoenicola and the Indian species S. platyurus were not closely related, with the Indian species being a sister of the bristled grassbird, which was considered as Chaetornis striata.
 The African species, fan-tailed grassbird, is now placed in its own monotypic genus Catriscus.

-The genus currently contains the following species:
+The genus currently contains the following two species: